Cystic Fibrosis Medication

 Ivacaftor (Kalydeco)

 Ivacaftor potentiates the CFTR protein, a chloride channel present at the surface of epithelial cells in multiple organs.
-This facilitates increased chloride transport by potentiating the channel-open probability (or gating) of the G551D-CFTR protein.
-It is indicated for cystic fibrosis in adults and children older than 6 years who have a G551D mutation in the CFTR gene; it is not effective if the patient is homozygous for the F508del mutation in the CFTR gene.
+This facilitates increased chloride transport by potentiating the channel-open probability (or gating) of certain CFTR gene mutations.
+It is indicated for cystic fibrosis in adults and children aged 4 months or older who have one mutation in the CFTR gene.
+It is not effective when used without a CFTR corrector (eg, lumacaftor) if the patient is homozygous for the F508del mutation in the CFTR gene.

 Previous